TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/04 Advanced/Ex04_ReadReplayDataAPI.md

 }
 ```

-Finally once we have deserialized out transform formatter, we will now be able to access the position and rotation values that were recorded:
+Finally once we have deserialized our transform formatter, we will now be able to access the position and rotation values that were recorded:

 ```cs
 // Get replay position